GLOBAL MARKETS-Dollar turns defence into attack ahead of Fed minutes

 "So one presumes the caution reflects a thought process about a much lower equilibrium real interest rate ...or possibly the fact that inflation is just not accelerating, which was corroborated to a degree by CPI data yesterday."

-European yields nudged 2-4 basis points lower with Spanish bonds boosted ahead of a meeting that could pave the way for a new government in Madrid after eight months of limbo.
+European yields nudged 2-4 basis point lower with Spanish bonds boosted ahead of a meeting later that could pave the way for a new government in Madrid after eight months of limbo.

 Interim prime minister Mariano Rajoy is to hold a meeting of his Conservative People's Party (PP) to consider a reforms-for-support offer from centrist rivals Ciudadanos.